 If you have mild diarrhea, your symptoms may clear up within a few days after your antibiotic treatment ends.
 In some cases your doctor may advise you to stop your antibiotic therapy until your diarrhea subsides.
 In the meantime, your doctor may recommend home care techniques to help you cope with diarrhea until it resolves on its own.

-Treatment to fight bad bacteria in severe antibiotic-associated diarrhea
+Treatment to fight harmful bacteria in severe antibiotic-associated diarrhea

-If you experience colitis or pseudomembranous colitis, your doctor may recommend antibiotics to kill the bad bacteria causing your antibiotic-associated diarrhea.
-For many people, this antibiotic targeted at the bad bacteria will clear up signs and symptoms.
+If you experience colitis or pseudomembranous colitis, your doctor may prescribed antibiotics to kill the harmful bacteria causing your antibiotic-associated diarrhea.
+For many people, this approach will clear up signs and symptoms.
 For those with pseudomembranous colitis, diarrhea symptoms may return and require repeated treatment.